 Module 4: Case Studies, Internship, & Final Examination

-This module is a 63-hour portion of the ASTR program, designed to consolidate the subject matter from Modules 1, 2 and 3.
+This module is a 63-hour portion of the ASTR program, designed to consolidate the course materials from Modules 1, 2 and 3.
 Students must complete Modules 1, 2 and 3 in full before registering for Module 4.
-In this module, students submit two full case studies (30 hours), complete an internship with an AASS-approved equine rehabilitation veterinarian or rehabilitation center for 3 days (24 hours) and provide a narrative report of their experience (3 hours).
-Finally, students will complete an online examination based on the course material from Modules 1, 2 and 3, as well as write an essay (5 hours) and submit a video or go through an interactive (Skype/FaceTime) practical examination (1 hour).
+In this module, students submit two full case studies (30 hours), complete an internship with an AASS-approved equine rehabilitation veterinarian or rehabilitation center for 3 days (24 hours), and provide a narrative report of their experience (3 hours).
+Finally, students will complete a timed online examination based on the course material from Modules 1, 2 and 3, and attend an interactive (Skype/Zoom) practical examination (1 hour).

 The objectives for this module are to:

 - Interpret a full case study examination to determine appropriate application of different rehabilitation techniques